okohll/abdocs/content/docs/tables/_index.md

 tags:
 - Citizen Developer
 ---
-These pages provide a guide to using tables, which are the backbone of data storage in agileBase. agileBase offers rich table functionality so that data can be processed in the optimal way for your application.
+These pages provide a guide to using tables, which are the backbone of data storage in Agilebase.
+Agilebase offers rich table functionality so that data can be processed in the optimal way for your application.